subquery/documentation/docs/quickstart/quickstart_chains/avalanche.md

 ### 2.2 Query your Project

+ Next, let's query our project.
 Follow these three simple steps to query your SubQuery project:

 1. Open your browser and head to [http://localhost:3000](http://localhost:3000).